PseudoDevs/IamGhost/abcmd7.md

-Last updated: 2024-04-06 07:57:29
+Last updated: 2024-04-06 07:58:02
-Random Quote: The Mandalorian.
-His armor alone is worth more than my bounty. - Fennec Shand
+Random Quote: By what right does the wolf judge the lion?  -  Jaime Lannister